top of page

 • Rural: Many healthcare providers -- especially rural hospitals -- will be forced to close as a result of these cuts.
 These cuts will be a disaster for Colorado’s rural communities and our economy, and rural Coloradans will lose access to the coverage and the care they need.

-• Seniors: Medicaid helps seniors pay for nursing home care and long-term care services in their home that Medicare does not cover.
-With an aging population, this is important to Colorado’s overall health.
+• Seniors: Medicaid helps seniors pay for nursing home care and long-term care services to live independently in their home that Medicare does not cover.
+With an aging population, this is crucial to Colorado’s overall health.

 • Children and Families: Children who have Medicaid are more likely to attend school, graduate from high school and attend college than those who are uninsured.
 Families with Medicaid are less likely to end up with medical debt or have their financial security jeopardized by medical bills.

-• Economic Stability: Congress wants to pass the buck and shift the costs to states and working families, all while giving a tax break to the ultra wealthy.
+• Economic Stability: Congress wants to pass the buck and shift the costs to states and working families, all while giving a tax break to the ultra wealthy and big corporations.
 This is not a solution.
 The costs are still there, and Colorado can’t afford to pick up the tab, especially when our state budget already faces a big shortfall.

 • State Flexibility: Medicaid is very flexible now for Colorado.
 The program allows our state to make decisions around eligibility, benefits, premiums, and cost-sharing, as well as provider payment.
-States who want more flexibility can request a waiver to waive additional Medicaid parameters.
-Colorado is efficient and innovative with Medicaid dollars.
+States who want more flexibility can already request a waiver adjust additional Medicaid parameters.
+Colorado is very efficient and innovative with Medicaid dollars.

 • Market Stability: Without Medicaid, the private insurance market and Medicare will not work.
 Medicaid is a critical part of our healthcare system as a whole.